-The building has three fine interior plaster ceilings produced by North Devonian, John Abbot (1639-1727).
-He was paid £35 for three ceilings which are some of the finest of their type in the country.
+The building has three fine interior plaster ceilings created by John Abbot of Frithelstock (1639-1727).
+He was paid £35 for the three ceilings which are some of the finest of their type in the country.
 One, in the surveyors room, has an octagonal centre piece surrounded by plaster flowers and ribbons and a variety of outer panels.
-The largest in the main hall on the first floor is adorned with intricate masks and four serpents with rather strange eyes.
-The third over the stairwell, is the simplest, and in some ways, the most elegant of the three.
-Another John Abbot ceiling can be found at Downs, Crediton, the former home of General Sir Redvers Buller.
+The largest in the main hall on the first floor is adorned with intricate masks, and four serpents with rather strange eyes.
+The third over the stairwell, is the simplest, and in some ways the most elegant, of the three.
+Another John Abbot ceiling can be found at Downes House, Crediton, the former home of General Sir Redvers Buller.

 ".... just by this key is the Custom House, an open space below with rows of pillars which they lay in goods just as its unladen out of the ships in case of wet, just by are several little rooms for Land-waiters, etc., then you ascend up a handsome pair of stairs into a large room full of desks and little partitions for the writers and accountants, its was full of books and files of paper, by it are two other rooms which are used in the same way when there is a great deal of business;"

-In the front of the building, are two cannon originally thought to have been used at the battle of Waterloo - however, they were two of a batch that had been sold to Russia in 1789 to arm their fleet, at Archangel.
-They were returned to England after Napoleon was defeated, as they were then obsolete, with a view to using four on the Wellington Memorial, in Somerset.
+In the front of the building, are two cannon originally thought to have been used at the battle of Waterloo—they were two of a batch that had been sold to Russia in 1789 to arm their fleet at Archangel.
+They were returned to England after Napoleon was defeated, as by then they were obsolete.
+It was intended to use four on the Wellington Memorial, in Somerset.
 Fifteen were shipped to Exeter Quay in 1819.
 The committee overseeing the memorial, discovered that they had not been used at Waterloo and refused to take them.
-After five years of storage, the City Council decided to sell them to pay for their storage.
-They were not sold - four were used as bollards at the quay and the rest buried.
+After five years of looking after them, the City Council decided to sell them to pay for their storage, but in fact they were never sold.
+Four were used as bollards at the Quay, and the rest buried.

-In the early 20th century the cannons were excavated and four mounted at the Wellington Memorial.
-During the Second World War these cannon were melted for scrap, leaving the Exeter cannon the only ones to survive, on the Quay.
-Eventually, the cannon were removed, one given to the Wellington Memorial and two mounted and placed in the front of the Custom House.
+In the early twentieth century the cannons were excavated and four mounted at the Wellington Memorial.
+During the Second War the cannon were melted for scrap, leaving only the Exeter cannon surviving.
+The cannon have since been removed from the Quay side, and mounted and placed in the front of The Custom House.

 │ Top of Page │